 ChatGPT memory is not a set-it-and-forget-it feature.
 It requires an initial setup investment — going through what’s already stored, deleting the wrong things, and explicitly adding the context that matters.
 That initial hour pays off in every subsequent conversation.

 The May 2026 addition of Memory Sources is genuinely useful: for the first time, you can see why ChatGPT said what it said.
-If it’s pulling from a memory that’s six months out of date, you can fix it immediately instead of getting inconsistent responses and not knowing why.
+Set it up properly once.
+Then let it run.

 More ChatGPT Guides for 2026

-- ChatGPT Features 2026: Every New Update Explained (May 2026)
+ChatGPT New Features 2026 — Every Update Explained (May 2026)

-- ChatGPT Projects in 2026: How to Save 100+ Prompts
+ChatGPT Projects in 2026: How to Save 100+ Prompts You Use Daily

-- ChatGPT Canvas in 2026: How I Edit 5,000-Word Articles in 10 Minutes
+ChatGPT Canvas in 2026: How I Edit 5,000-Word Articles in 10 Minutes

-- 7 ChatGPT Features That Save 20+ Hours Every Week
+7 ChatGPT Features That Save 20+ Hours Every Week